KrystynaKoryagina/design-pattern/README.md

 "-" The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
 Sometimes it’s simpler just to change the service class so that it matches the rest of your code.

+### Decorator
+**Decorator** is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+“Wrapper” is the alternative nickname for the Decorator pattern that clearly expresses the main idea of the pattern.
+A wrapper is an object that can be linked with some target object.
+The wrapper contains the same set of methods as the target and delegates to it all requests it receives.
+However, the wrapper may alter the result by doing something either before or after it passes the request to the target.

+- Use the Decorator pattern when you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.

+The Decorator lets you structure your business logic into layers, create a decorator for each layer and compose objects with various combinations of this logic at runtime.
+The client code can treat all these objects in the same way, since they all follow a common interface.

+- Use the pattern when it’s awkward or not possible to extend an object’s behavior using inheritance.

+#### Pros and Cons
+"+" You can extend an object’s behavior without making a new subclass.

+"+" You can add or remove responsibilities from an object at runtime.

+"+" You can combine several behaviors by wrapping an object into multiple decorators.

+"+" Single Responsibility Principle.
+You can divide a monolithic class that implements many possible variants of behavior into several smaller classes.

+"-" It’s hard to remove a specific wrapper from the wrappers stack.

+"-" It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack.
+The initial configuration code of layers might look pretty ugly.